gatsbyjs/gatsby/docs/docs/api-files-gatsby-config.md

 }
 ```

+When adding multiple plugins, they should be separated by commas in the `plugins` array to support valid JavaScript syntax.
 #### Plugins without options

-If a plugin does not require any options, you can simply add it's name to the `plugins` array:
+If a plugin does not require any options, you can add its name as a string to the `plugins` array:

 ```javascript:title=gatsby-config.js
 module.exports = {